Vivica A. Fox, 56, Rocks Tight Blue Pantsuit With Sparkling Heels

 “Very pretty!
 Love the color,” a fourth person commented.

-As previously reported by The Inquisitr, Vivica recently gained attention from her fans when she opted for a short pink sweater dress with knee-high camo boots.
+As previously reported by The Inquisitr, Vivica recently attracted attention when she opted for a short pink sweater dress with knee-high camo boots.
 That post has earned more than 17,000 likes and 540 comments to date.